ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 {{% /notice %}}

 ## Streamline
-You will now install Streamline and Performance Studio on your host machine and connect to your target Arm device to capture the data.
+Now you can install Streamline and Arm Performance Studio on your host machine and connect to your target Arm device to capture the data.

 In this example, the target device is an Arm-powered Android phone.
 The data is captured over a USB connection, and then analyzed on your host machine.

 For more information on Streamline usage, see [Tutorials and Training Videos](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio).

-While the example that you are running is based on Android, you can use the [Setup and Capture Instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application).
+While the example that you are running is based on Android, you can also run it on Linux.
+See [Setup and Capture Instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application).

+### Installation

 Firstly, follow these [Setup Instructions](https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en), to make sure you have `adb` (Android Debug Bridge) installed.
 If you have installed [Android Studio](https://developer.android.com/studio), you will have adb installed already.
 Otherwise, you can get it as part of the Android SDK platform tools which can be found on the [SDK Platform Tools Release Notes page](https://developer.android.com/studio/releases/platform-tools.html).